raaxis/nds4ios/README.md

 Install Instructions
 ------------------------

-### Option 1: Download it from Karen's Pineapple (aXwNET)
+### Option 1: Download it from Karen's Pineapple (KarenP/Flame)

-If you're jailbroken, please follow the instructions here: http://nds4ios.infinidev.org/i/?page/downloads#jailbroken
+If you're jailbroken, please follow the instructions here: http://nds4ios.angelxwind.org/i/?page/downloads#jailbroken

-If you're NOT jailbroken, please follow the instructions here: http://nds4ios.infinidev.org/i/?page/downloads#notjailbroken
+If you're NOT jailbroken, please follow the instructions here: http://nds4ios.angelxwind.org/i/?page/downloads#notjailbroken

 ### IMPORTANT: THE NON-JAILBROKEN VERSION OF THE APP IS EXTREMELY OUTDATED, AND WILL NOT, AND CANNOT BE UPDATED ANY TIME SOON.